 Unit 3 – 1 hour 15 mins examination

 This is a vital component of the course and the successful completion of this element will enable students to improve their overall grade.
-Regulations now stipulate that the topic studied changes every year.
+Regulations now stipulate that the topic studied change every 3 years.
 However, we expect to be studying the importance of the following figures during the forthcoming examination cycles:

 - Martin Luther King